awilfert/PSAP-pipeline/README.md

 ## WHEN USING THIS SCRIPT PLEASE CITE
 Wang K, Li M, Hakonarson H. ANNOVAR: Functional annotation of genetic variants from next-generation sequencing data.
 Nucleic Acids Research, 38:e164, 2010

-Wilfert AB, Chao K, Adams DR, Zolner S, and Conrad DF.
+Wilfert AB, Chao K, Kaushal M, Jain S, Zöllner S, Adams DR and Conrad DF.
 An analysis of the n=1 problem in human genetics.
-Submitted.
-2015
+Nature Genetics.
+In Press.